-Continuing our countdown of the best golf courses in the world, we're into the upper echelons of our list as we reveal the names that rank 25th-11th.
-And remember, we've only considered courses that are open to the public in this inaugural ranking.
-Head over to our 'How we did it' for a full explanation of why and to see how we carried out this mammoth task!
+Continuing our countdown of the best golf courses in the world, we’re into the top half and the courses that rank from 50th to 26th.
+And remember, we’ve only considered courses that are open to the public in this inaugural ranking.
+Head over to our ‘How we did it‘ for a full explanation of why and to see how we carried out this mammoth task!

 And, once you’ve enjoyed this ranking, please do take a look at some of our others – from the best courses in England, Scotland, Ireland, Wales, Europe and the USA, to GB&I’s best links, the most fun courses to play and the finest resorts in Europe and the World has to offer, we’ve got it covered.

 Golf World Top 100: Best Courses in the World – 50-26

 One of Pete Dye’s biggest successes.
 He and wife Alice routed 10 holes hugging the Atlantic and the other eight running parallel to them.
 It was Alice who suggested raising the fairways to give unobstructed views of the ocean.
 This Ryder Cup venue is a breath-taking but breezy challenge.

 Also play: There are a handful of other courses on site and Pinehurst also in North Carolina.

 Get there: Charleston airport 45 minutes away.

 People often get the King’s wrong these days; just because it cannot host the Tour now does not make it a pushover.
 For us, James Braid’s work remains a very, very solid all-round test.
 He used the tumbling land brilliantly and the King’s is packed with 10/10 holes.
 Oh, and gorgeous scenery.

 Also play: The Queen’s and PGA Centenary on site as well as Blairgowrie’s two courses nearby.